mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

   }
 ```

-We need to add another funcion (will be usefull for keyboard colors)
+We need to add another function (which will be useful for keyboard colors).

 [Gist Url]: # (https://gist.github.com/mcsee/a6f6822743d9e982f7d8ec39f6335a9f)
 ```javascript